 Craig Smith, MBA, JD - Mr. Smith has served as a director since October 2007 and as Secretary since 2009.
 For over 20 years Mr. Smith served as the Vice President/Chief Financial Officer of Chemeketa Community College in Salem, Oregon.
 He was an Adjunct Professor at the Atkinson Graduate School of Management at Willamette University, as well as Managing Partner of Faler, Grove, Mueller & Smith, a large local CPA firm.
-He has served on many State of Oregon commissions and as the Board Chairperson for many of the local non-profit and educational institutions including the Salem Keizer School Board, Chemeketa Community College Board of Education, Oregon State Fair Council, State Fair Dismissal Appeals Board, Mid-Willamette Valley Council of Governments, Oregon School Boards Association and the United Way.
+He has served on many State of Oregon commissions and as the Board Chairperson for many of the local non-profit and educational institutions including the Salem Keizer School Board, Chemeketa Community College Board of Education, Oregon State Fair Council, Oregon Fair Dismissal Appeals Board, Mid-Willamette Valley Council of Governments, Oregon School Boards Association and the United Way.
 Now retired Mr. Smith was a member of the Oregon State Bar as well as a Certified public accountant.
 Mr. Smith's qualifications to serve on the Company's Board of Directors include his financial and accounting experience.

-John Ferry - Mr. Ferry has served as Chief Financial Officer since September 2019, has previously served as President of Contact Industries, a wood products based OEM supplier from November 2014 until July 2019.
-He has also served as CFO of Lifeport Inc. a division of Sikorsky Aircraft from April 2012 to November 2014.
-Further, he has served in senior financial leadership positions in various Aerospace related industries dating back to 1996.
+John Ferry - Mr. Ferry has served as Chief Financial Officer of the Company since September 2019, and served as President of Contact Industries, a wood products-based OEM supplier, from November 2014 until July 2019.
+He served as CFO of Lifeport Inc., a division of Sikorsky Aircraft, from April 2012 to November 2014.
+Further, he has served in senior financial leadership positions in various Aerospace-related industries dating back to 1996.
 Mr. Ferry has earned an Executive MBA from Bath University, in England, and a MA Hon's degree in Accounts/Economics from Dundee University in Scotland.

 James L. Ellis - Mr. Ellis has served as a director since July 1991.
 Mr. Ellis retired from full time duties with the Company in July of 2009.
 He currently serves as the Company's ombudsman and works part-time on selected projects.
 Mr. Ellis previously served as the Company's Director of Human Resources from 1993 to 2009.
 He was the Company's Secretary from 1997 to 2009, and Vice President /Corporate from 1998 to 2009.
 From 1990 to 1992, Mr. Ellis was a partner in Kenneth L. Fisher, Ph.D. & Associates, a management-consulting firm.
-From 1980 to 1990, Mr. Ellis was a member of and administrator for the Christian Brothers of California, owner of Mont La Salle Vineyards and producer of Christian Brothers wines and brandy.
+From 1980 to 1990, Mr. Ellis was Vice President and General Manager of R.A.
+Kevane & Associates, a Pacific Northwest personnel-consulting firm.
+From 1962 to 1979, Mr. Ellis was a member of and administrator for the Christian Brothers of California, owner of Mont La Salle Vineyards and producer of Christian Brothers wines and brandy.
 Mr. Ellis' qualifications to serve on the Company's Board of Directors include his prior experience as a member of the Company's senior management, as well as more than 40 years of business experience.